Lambros25/Simple-AM-receiver/README.md

 ## PCB Design Choices

 ### Transformer
      The only difference from the intended schematic is the transformer shape.
-It was meant to be wrapped outside the core and about 6 turns on the primary and 60 on the secondary, however I felt like the loesses would be too great to achieve oscillation at 729kHz with a 30pf-60pf capacitor.
+It was meant to be wrapped outside the core and about 6 turns on the primary and 60 on the secondary, however I felt like the losses would be too great to achieve oscillation at 729kHz with a 30pf-60pf capacitor.
 Thus I instead did 2 and 21 turns inside the core taking advantage fully of the magnetic flux.

     This turned out to be a great decision as we had no amplitude issues when testing.